 - 5. A hostel on the island of Roatan off the coast of Honduras as a hostel helper

-- 6. English language programs (Angloville and Just Speak) in Poland as a native English language speaker helping adult Poles speak better conversational English
+- 6. English language programs (Angloville and Just Speak) in Poland as a native English language speaker helping adult Poles speak better conversational English (learn more about conversational English programs here)

 - 7. At Bath and Body Works for their Christmas season as a cashier